 Answer: The New Testament does not give a direct meaning of INRI because these letters represent Latin, not Greek, words.
-The book of Matthew, however, does gives us an idea of what was placed over Jesus' head when they hung him on the cross.
+The book of Matthew, however, does tells us what was placed over Jesus' head when he was on the cross.
 Pontius Pilate commanded that the following accusation be written above his head, "This is Jesus, the King of the Jews" (Matthew 27:37, HBFV throughout).
 This is clearly not INRI.

 The gospels of Mark (Mark 15:26) and Luke (Luke 23:38) have similar wording compared to Matthew.
 While the references in Matthew and Mark do not reveal to us which languages the accusation was written in, Luke and John DO tell us.
 In John's "version" of INRI he states that, hung above Jesus' head, was the phrase "Jesus the Nazarean, the King of the Jews" (John 19:19).
 This phrase was written in the languages of Hebrew, Greek and Latin (verse 20).

 As an interesting note, the phrase "King of the Jews" can be found eighteen times in the four gospel accounts.
 The book of John accounts for one third of its New Testament uses.
 The phrase is first used in the Bible by the Persian Magi when they were seeking Christ in order to worship him (Matthew 2:2).

 One reason why the abbreviation INRI is used to represent the charge against Christ is that scholars generally used the wording presented in the Gospel of John as opposed to Matthew, Luke or Mark.
 They did this because they felt the reference to Christ's hometown of Nazareth, in the accusation against him, were a more complete and accurate recording of the charge against him than the other three gospel accounts.